|On Feb. 4, 2015 EPA Released the Final Rule

 3. You - The owners and operators

-Q: What is the industry reaction to the proposed rule?
+Q: What is the industry reaction to the final rule?

 Q: Will Alpha American Company continue to offer the YUKON furnace products after the emissions rule comes into effect?